 A new design of bikes hopes to influence user's habits and behaviours by taking up less space on city streets.

-At Springwise, we have covered a number of innovations that involve bike sharing.
-These have included a bicycle library and a cashless bike sharing service via WeChat.
+Spotted: At Springwise, we have covered a number of innovations that involve bike-sharing.
+These have included a bicycle library and a cashless bike-sharing service via WeChat.
 However, those services have been criticised for crowding the streets and creating an unsightly nuisance for pedestrians.
-Now, a French bike sharing company Zoov may have found a solution.
+Now, a French bike-sharing company Zoov may have found a solution.
 They have collaborated with Eliumstudio, an industrial design studio to develop a system of electric sharing bikes that can lock into each other.
-This new design creates minimal intrusion on streets and footpaths.
+This new design ensures minimal intrusion on streets and footpaths.

-Each Zoov dock can store up to 20 bikes while taking up no more space than that of a single car.
+Each Zoov dock can store up to 20 bikes, while taking up no more space than that of a single car.
 Traditional bike docks can take up around four times that amount.
-Each Zoov bike includes a battery for pedal-assist in addition to being a power source for users to charge their phones.
-Users can unlock a bike with their smartphone connecting via Bluetooth on the Zoov app.
-The app enables users to reserve a bike for future use, provides users with a price quote and can also be used to navigate through suggested pedal-friendly routes.
+Each Zoov bike includes a battery for pedal-assist, in addition to being a power source for users to charge their phones.
+Users can unlock a bike with their smartphone by connecting via Bluetooth on the Zoov app.
+The app enables users to reserve a bike for future use, providing them with a price quote and suggesting pedal-friendly routes.
 Zoov will launch its service in Saclay Plateau, an innovation hub 20km south of Paris.
-After this, they plan to expand to large French cities.
+After this, they plan to expand to larger French cities.

-The bikes have been created with a distinctive look which includes a blue curved line.
-When the bikes are connected together the curve creates a visual continuity that helps the bikes blend together and present a smaller visual profile.
-According to Eliumstudio founder Pierre Garner, the bikes are designed to, “blend naturally into the other street furniture”.
+The bikes have been created with a distinctive look, which includes a blue curved line.
+When the bikes are connected, the curve creates a visual continuity that blends them together and presents a smaller visual profile.
+According to Eliumstudio founder Pierre Garner, the bikes are designed to “blend naturally into the other street furniture”.